-Unified Newspaper Group lost a rising star this past weekend.
+Unified Newspaper Group lost a rising star last month.

 Amber Levenhagen, our Oregon and Stoughton local government reporter, was fatally injured in a multivehicle car wreck Friday, Aug.
 9, on Interstate 94 while returning home to Madison from Oconomowoc.
 She was 25.